 Armed with a fork and bib – the restaurant uses these in place of napkins – I only managed to finish half of the small plate and boxed the rest up to finish at home.

 In addition to the excellent food, another attraction that keeps customers coming back to Chef’s is the affordable prices.
 Glasses of wine are available for less than six dollars and few items on the menu exceed $15.

-Hunker down at Chef’s for National Pasta Day.
-Or any day for that matter.
+Hunker down at Chef’s for a plateful of spaghetti goodness.
 Your taste buds will thank you.